For building successful portfolio

 Think long term.
 Unless you invest millions of dollars initially, it will take time for your investments to mature and begin to accumulate substantial gains.
 The best investments are proven over time, and thus it is best to place your funds in long term choices.
 The details of this are plain- it is best to forget about this money in terms of a cash fall back, at least for a number of years.

-Diversification is an oft-flogged truism of the investment world.
+Diversification is an oft-flogged truism of the successful investment world.
 A good portfolio will include cash and cash equivalents (GICs, fixed annuities), growth investments (stocks), and growth and income investments such as mutual funds.

 Diversification ensures that you do not have all your eggs in one basket.
 Even should any part of the market experience a downturn.
 Note that diversification means not only investing in several areas, but also making sure that no one area contains a disproportionate percentage of your funds.
+You will not want to put everything in a single basket.
+If anything have problem, you will lose everything.

 Check out more on investment here